 “Do you wanna come with me?”
 She asked.

 Ben instinctively knew he would follow her anywhere.
 He was too overwhelmed to say anything though so he just stood up.
 She took this as her cue and headed directly for the deserted old warehouse behind the woods.
 The whole place had been nailed shut years before but she’d somehow managed to pry an opening which they both squeezed through.
 It was dusty and dirty from years of neglect but it had become her paradise and playpen.
 As they got to the remnant of an office Ben could see that she’d obviously spent many hours there.
 The place was relatively clean with a table set in the middle, some dilapidated chairs spread round and a neatly decked tea set forming the centrepiece.
 A well-worn Teddy bear sat collapsed in one of the chairs.

 “Mr. Wiggles we have some company today!”
 She said.

 Mr Wiggles was unequivocally (not to mention unceremoniously) demoted to a smaller chair in the corner from where he would have to observe proceedings from now on.

 “Do sit down.”
 Indicating the chair forcibly vacated by Mr. Wiggles, she spoke like she’d heard her mom speak many times when she had guests.

 Ben almost fell over as he stumbled into the chair vacated by Mr. Wiggles.
 Somehow he could not pull his eyes off his captor.

 “It’s so nice having you round Ben.
 Can I pour you some tea?”

-She handed him his cup and he awkwardly pretended to drink from it.
-Her voice droned on but he had no clue what she was saying.
-Yet, he knew he could sit there for hours without the slightest sign of boredom.
+She poured some air and after handing him the cup, he awkwardly pretended to drink from it.
+Her voice droned on but he had no clue what she was saying, yet he knew he could spend hours in her presence without the slightest sign of boredom.
 What was it about her that captivated him so?